masc-ucsc/livehd/docs/projects.md

 Main features:

+* Client/server
+    * Client is the console
+    * Server is running the simulation.
+Create a unique URL id for each run
+    * A console can attach to different servers if URL is known (server.connect(url) command)
 * Checkpointing
     * Run simulation and capacity to checkpoint contents
     * create simulation checkpoints (push/pop command)
 * Waveform
-    * Capacity to dump test waveforms on screen
+    * Capacity to dump test waveforms on screen (wave.save command)
-    * Capacity to generate LXT2 (gtkwave)
     * Live binary format with mmaps that allow the simulation to run and the console to monitor the values
+    * Capacity to generate LXT2 (gtkwave). (wave.lxt2 command)
 * Console
+    * Use replxx for the console (same as lgshell)
     * A gdb-like deamon (remote zero-MQ?) and console to debug hardware
+    * The console is a chaiscript language with extensions for the auto-complete
     * autocomplete in variables/wires
     * Show paths.
 From X to Y. Some similarity: https://www.jameswhanlon.com/querying-logical-paths-in-a-verilog-design.html
     * Allow to peek/poke variables